Yamagata-ken sites山形県の場所

 Sakata (now closed)

 Sakata is a port city of over 100,000 people located where the Mogami river flows to the Sea of Japan, on the same Shōnai plain as Tsuruoka.
 A branch in Sakata was first opened in 1971 during the days of Japan East Mission.
 In 2002, after a 30-year struggle to nuture a congregation, Sakata's branch was merged into Tsuruoka's, which is 20-30 minutes away by car or train.
 The idea behind the 2002 closure was that one strong branch would result from two smaller branches.
 Sakata's branch was reopened in 2017 during then President Sekiguchi's campaign to (re)open new missionary locations.
 Some time after the mission split in 2019, perhaps in conjunction with the pandemic that hit in 2020, Sakata was once again closed and members who live in that area now attend church in Tsuruoka.
+I often visit here - like much of Nihon-no-ura (back side of Japan), Sakata is part of a rapidly aging, depopulating city, with many store-fronts shuttered.

 Historic Sakata

 Aioi-chou 1-6-61 was the narrow street site near the eki (train station) for Sakata's combined church and missionary quarters through most of the 1970s.
+This building still stands.

 In April 1977, the church/elders quarters relocated to this house behind the eki in Asahi Shin Machi.
 The elders built a tarp-lined plywood font in the carport, according to Daniel Young, who served there then and provided the move-in date (thanks!).